(20 ILCS 3960/12.3)

 (Section scheduled to be repealed on December 31, 2019)

 Revision of criteria, standards, and rules.

 At least every 2 years, the State Board shall review, revise, and

-criteria, standards, and rules used to evaluate applications for permit.
-The Board may appoint temporary advisory committees made up of experts with professional competence in the subject matter of the proposed standards or criteria to assist in the development of revisions to standards and criteria.
+criteria, standards, and rules used to evaluate applications for permit and exemption.
+The Board may appoint temporary advisory committees made up of experts with professional competence in the subject matter of the proposed standards or criteria to assist in the development of revisions to requirements, standards, and criteria.
 In

 particular, the review of